Post: HR SaaS Pricing Mistakes — Complete 2026 Guide

 That gap is where overage charges live.

-A healthcare client running a 200-employee ATS contract hit a $14,000 overage in month seven.
+A healthcare client running a 200-employee ATS contract hit a five-figure overage in month seven.
 The cause: a summer hiring surge added 47 seasonal workers and 12 hiring managers who needed temporary reviewer access.
 The contract defined “user” as “any account with a login issued in the billing period.”
 The overage was legal, documented, and entirely preventable — the team had not modeled peak hiring volume.

 The fix is a three-step contract review before signing: